avatar of author: David Koch

 Increase your excess to reduce your premiums

-You can get cheaper pet insurance by choosing a higher policy excess.
-This is the amount you have to pay if you make a claim.
-Be aware that if you increase your excess, you’ll pay more if you need to claim.
+You can get cheaper pet insurance premiums by selecting a higher policy excess.
+This is the sum you have to pay if you make a claim.
+It’s not suitable for all pet owners as increasing your excess means you’ll pay more in the event of a claim.

 Review your policy terms and inclusions

-Avoid nasty surprises and unexpected costs by checking exactly what you’re covered for.
-Look at what percentage of your vet bills your policy will cover, how your claims will be paid, what your annual limit is, and when it resets.
+Avoid nasty surprises and unexpected costs by checking exactly what you’re covered for, what percentage of your vet bills your policy will cover, how your claims will be paid, what your annual limit is and when it resets.
+Read your policy’s Product Disclosure Statement (PDS) for the full details.

 What does pet insurance cover?